The Best Tankless Gas Water Heaters of 2023

 A tankless water heater’s ability to effectively heat water is related to its BTU input, which stands for “British thermal unit.”
 A single BTU represents the energy needed to increase the temperature of a pound of water by 1 degree Fahrenheit.
 When buying a tankless gas water heater, you’ll want to check out its maximum BTU-per-hour input rating.

-While complex mathematical formulas are available for determining an effective BTU input rate for a gas tankless water heater—it varies depending on climate and whether the model is a condensing or non-condensing unit (explained below)—you can quickly estimate the correct BTU input by using an online sizing calculator (such as one provided by Rinnai, a top manufacturer of tankless water heaters).
+While complex mathematical formulas are available for determining an effective BTU input rate for a gas tankless water heater—it varies depending on climate and whether the model is a condensing or non-condensing unit (explained below)—you can quickly estimate the correct BTU input by using this online sizing calculator provided by Rinnai, one of the top manufacturers of tankless water heaters (Rinnai is the manufacturer of five of our top picks).

 As a simple rule of thumb: